[Video Guide] How to Fix Galaxy S7 Won't Turn On Issue Easily?

 - Part 3: Charge Samsung Galaxy S7 to fix S7 won't turn on

-- Part 4: Boot in Safe Mode for S7 won't turn on
+- Part 4: Boot in Safe Mode for Galaxy S7 won't turn on

-- Part 5: Wipe Cache partition to fix S7 won't turn on
+- Part 5: Wipe cache partition to fix Galaxy S7 won't turn on

-- Part 6: Perform factory reset to fix S7 won't turn on
+- Part 6: Perform a factory reset to fix Galaxy S7 won't turn on

 Part 1: One Click to Fix My Galaxy S7 Won’t Turn On

-One of the most common reasons your Galaxy S7 won’t turn on is because there’s a corruption with the firmware of your operating system.
-Perhaps there’s a glitch in the data or missing information that’s preventing start up.
-Fortunately, there’s a simple software solution, known as dr.fone - Repair, that can help.
+One of the most common reasons your Galaxy S7 won’t turn on is because there’s corruption with the firmware of your operating system.
+Perhaps there’s a glitch in the data or missing information that’s preventing startup.
+Fortunately, a simple software solution, known as Dr.Fone - System Repair, can help.

-Fix Galaxy S7 won’t turn on problem without any hassle
+Fix Galaxy S7 won’t turn on the problem without any hassle！

-- Supports various the latest and oldest Samsung devices, including Samsung Galaxy S9/S8/S7
+- Supports various the latest and oldest Samsung devices, including Samsung Galaxy S22/S21/S9/S8/S7.

-- One click fix to Galaxy S7 won’t turn on problem
+- One-click fix to Galaxy S7 won’t turn on the problem.

 - Easy operation.
-No technical skill required whatsoever
+No technical skill is required whatsoever.

-If this sounds like the solution to help you when my Galaxy S7 won’t turn on, here’s a step by step guide on how to use it.
+If this sounds like the solution to help you when my Galaxy S7 doesn’t turn on, here’s a step-by-step guide on how to use it.

-Step #1 Head over to the dr.fone website and download the data management tool for either your Windows.
-Open the software once installed and select the Repair option from the main menu.
+Step #1 Head over to the Dr.Fone website and download the data management tool for either your Windows.
+Open the software once installed and select the System Repair option from the main menu.

 Step #2 Connect your device using the official Android cable and select the ‘Android Repair’ option.

-Force restarting your phone to fix my Samsung Galaxy S7 won't turn on the issue may seem like a home remedy and too simple, but, it is said to have solved the problem for many users.
+Force restarting your phone to fix my Samsung s7 not turning on may seem like a home remedy and too simple, but it has solved the problem for many users.

 To force restart Galaxy S7:

-Press the power button and volume down button on your S7 simultaneously and hold them for 10-15 seconds.
+Press the power and volume down buttons on your S7 simultaneously and hold them for 10-15 seconds.

-Now, wait for your phone to start again and boot all the way to its Home Screen.
+Now, please wait for your phone to start again and boot to its Home Screen.

 If this method does not help, move on to the next step.